 - Local government: $140,780

 Areas with a high cost of living tend to pay pharmacists more overall.
 For instance, San Jose-based pharmacists earn an average of $168,640, while pharmacists in Johnson City, Tennessee, earn an average of $110,100.

 Location plays a key role in your earning potential.
 The five highest-paying states for pharmacists, according to the BLS, are:

-- California: $146,070.
+- California: $146,140

-- Oregon: $136,700.
+- Oregon: $136,520

-- Vermont: $131,910.
+- Vermont: $130,460

 Is becoming a pharmacist worth it?

-Of course, finances also aren’t the only part of your decision.
+Of course, finances aren’t the only factor to consider when deciding whether a career as a pharmacist is right for you.
 A pharmacy degree is only worth it if you’ll truly enjoy the career path ahead of you; a higher salary isn’t worth it if you aren’t happy with your job.

 Before pursuing this career field, make sure you have an idea of the costs involved, how long it will take to repay that debt and how much you’ll earn later.
 Once you have all of that information, think carefully about whether the subject matter interests you enough for a lifelong career.